jrsimoneau/client-hr/README.md

     - Vue app
     - React app

-## Instructions to get both apps up and running
+## Instructions to get apps up and running
 1. run `yarn install`
 2. run `ng serve` from the workspace in one terminal (running on http://localhost:4200)
 3. run `ng serve --project mfe-app` from the other terminal (running on http://localhost:4300)
 4. You'll know everything is working correctly when you visit: http://localhost:4200/lazy/home
+5. Run the AngularJS application at [this repo](https://github.com/jrsimoneau/angularjs-for-module-federation)

 ## Previous Steps Completed